jbangdev/jbang-npm/README.md

 ### As a CLI

-Package preferably installed globally, you can run in a shell the command named `jbang`.
+Package preferably installed globally, you can run in a shell the command named `jbang-npm`. `jbang-npm` is a simple wrapper of the installed `jbang` executable which prevents you to manually add the command to your path.

 Example:

-`jbang app install --name karate-core com.intuit.karate:karate-core:RELEASE:all`
+`jbang-npm app install --name karate-core com.intuit.karate:karate-core:RELEASE:all`

 ## Behind the scenes